raphaela-nawa/advent-automation-2025/day06/README.md

 ### The Challenge

-Murilo runs a SaaS company (Simetryk) and was tracking MRR in spreadsheets, manually calculating churn rates monthly, and had no visibility into which customer cohorts were performing best.
-Without automated cohort analysis, he couldn't identify retention problems until months after signup, missing early intervention opportunities.
+A SaaS executive was tracking MRR in spreadsheets, manually calculating churn rates monthly, and had no visibility into which customer cohorts were performing best.
+Without automated cohort analysis, the company couldn't identify retention problems until months after signup, missing early intervention opportunities.

 **Why This Matters:**
 - **Stakeholder Impact:** Manual reporting consumes 4h/month that could be spent on customer success or product development